gabrocheleau/merkle-patricia-trees-examples/README.md

 Quite simple, isn't it?
 Notice that our trie root \*\*\*\*after deletion is the same as our initial trie root.
 This is exactly what we should expect, as we have deleted the only value-key pair from the tree!

+So far, we've seen that our "tries" behave like key-value dictionaries.
+They also produce consistent but seemingly random hashes, meaning that the same tree will generate the same hash every time.

 ## 2. A Deeper Look at Individual Nodes

-This is all great, but we haven't yet really dived into the inner workings of Merkle Patricia Trees.
-So far, we've only retrieved values associated with certain keys.
-However, we could also take a look at the individual nodes themselves (and not only the values they contain).
+This is all great, but we haven't yet really dived into the inner workings of Patricia Tries; we've only retrieved and deleted key-value pairs.
+However, there is something more interesting going on under the hood.

-[As per the documentation](https://github.com/ethereum/wiki/wiki/Patricia-Tree), a node in a Merkle Patricia tree is one of the following:
+As we said, a "key" in a trie is a path that we follow, step-by-step (i.e. one hex-value at a time) to reach a destination: our value.
+Every time we follow take a step along that tree, we reach a point called a "node".
+In Patricia Trees, there are different kinds of nodes, each with a distinct function:

-1. `null`
+1. `null` A non-existent node.
-2. `branch` A 17-item node `[ v0, ..., v15, vt ]`
-3. `leaf` A 2-item node `[ encodedPath, value ]`
-4. `extension` A 2-item node `[ encodedPath, hash ]`
+2. `branch` A node that links ("branches out") to up to 16 distinct child notes.
+Can also have a value itself.
+3. `leaf` An "end-node" that contains the final part of the path, and the value.
+4. `extension` A "shortcut" node, that provides a partial path of length > 1 and a destination.
+Used to "bypass" unecessary nodes when no other viable branches exist for a sequence of nodes.

+For a more technical documentation, [refer to the documentation](https://github.com/ethereum/wiki/wiki/Patricia-Tree)

-Basically, to improve efficiency, Merkle Patricia Trees provide a new type of node called `extension`.
+To improve the efficiency of standard Radix tries, Patricia Tries provide a new type of node of type `extension`.
 An `extension` replaces "useless" sequences of branches that contain only one valid index.
-This greatly improves efficiency.
 Don't worry if you don't get it yet, we'll go through examples.

 ### Example 2a - Creating and looking up a null node

 This is quite straightforward.
-We'll simply look up a node (using "findPath") with a non-existent key.
+We'll simply look up a node (using "findPath", a method that returns the node at a certain path) with a non-existent path.

 ```jsx
 // Example 2a - Creating and looking up a NULL node